andrewjamesford/react-webpack-typescript-blueprint/readme.md

 ## Getting started

-- clone this repo
+- Clone this repo
-- if you don't have typings installed, run in the command line
+- If you don't have typings installed, run in the command line
 ```
 $ npm i typings -g
 $ typings install dt~react --global --save
 $ typings install dt~react-dom --global --save
 ```
-- in the command line run
+- In the command line run
 ```
 $ npm i
 ```
-- to start the web application run:
+- To start the web application run:
 ```
 $ npm start
 ```
-- in your web browser navigate to `http://localhost:8080`
+- In your web browser navigate to [http://localhost:8080](http://localhost:8080)
+- Update the `index.tsx` content or the `styles.css` to see the app hot reload

 ## What's in this repo

-- bundling web application using webpack
+- Bundling web application using webpack
-- webpack configuration for parsing React TypeScript
+- Webpack configuration for parsing React TypeScript
-- webpack configuration for bundling CSS files
+- Webpack configuration for bundling CSS files
 - npm scripts for running webpack dev server (`$ npm start`) and building the release version of the application (`$ npm dist`)
-- bundle optimized for production
+- Bundle optimized for production
+- Hot reloading enabled for webpack dev server